Celebrate the Winter Solstice with your children by performing this simple Yule Ritual with your whole Family.

 Before you relight your candle, pause for a moment & absorb the quiet & the stillness.
 Sit for a moment & feel the darkness, its powerful simplicity.

-We were all born in the dark & lived in the dark inside our mother’s belly.
+Talk about how, at first, the darkness is scary, because we’re not used to it.
+But darkness is important.
+We’re all born in the dark, in our mama’s belly.
 We grew in the dark until we were ready to be born.
 Just like the Earth–things are growing deep inside the Earth right now, preparing to be born.

-And we need the dark to sleep & to dream.
-It’s in the dark that we dream up new dreams for the year to come.
+We need the dark to sleep & to dream.
+It’s in the dark that we dream up all the new dreams for the year to come.

 4. Re-light your central candle.

-And now that the sun has returned it will continue to grow & grow, and get bigger & bigger.
-The light is coming back now & one day soon we’ll celebrate spring.
+And, the return of the sun!
+Now that the sun has returned it will continue to grow & grow, and get bigger & bigger.
+The light is coming back now & one day soon we’ll celebrate spring & then summer.

-Tell everyone right now the light is only a tiny spark, so we have to help it grow by lighting candles & twinkling lights.
+Tell everyone right now the light is only a tiny spark–the light of the Sun & the light inside us–so we have to help it grow by lighting candles & twinkling lights.

 6. Send the children to turn on all the lights.